CristinaSilvan/CristinaSilvan/README.md

 # My work experience

+As mentioned in [my formation](#My-formation), I don't yet have direct experience in the tech industry.
+However, I bring valuable experience from **working in team environments**, which has helped me improve my **communication skills and commitment**.
+Additionally, facing challenging situations has strengthened my ability to handle **stress and develop resilience**.

 ----

 # Current Projects

+I am currently working on my **personal Website Portfolio** and have also curated a **list of software projects for Junior Developers** that I'm eager to practice in order to challenge myself.

 ----

 # Contac me 💬
 <!-- Linkedin y correo -->
 https://www.linkedin.com/in/cristinasilvan/

 cristina_silvan@outlook.es

 <!--